Code-Institute-Submissions/Tylerdevries-Epic-Minesweeper_AprResub/README.md

 Epic Minesweeper is a game heavily influenced by the classic game minesweeper.
 You may have played it if you own a windows computer, but if not you may read up on the rules and history on wikipedia: https://en.wikipedia.org/wiki/Minesweeper_(video_game)

-In this version, when the python is deployed a randomized board appears.
+In this version, when the program is ran a randomized board appears.

 It prompts the user to dig by entering an input in the format of row,column.

-The board has 9 rows and 9 columns meaning there is 81 possible inputs.
+The board has 10 rows and 10 columns meaning there is 100 possible inputs.

 The top left is 0,0 and the bottom right is 9,9